 Council approval in writing must be obtained prior to any works being carried out.
 Breaching a tree preservation order can result in very heavy fines.

-The application forms for obtaining council permission are shown below.
+The application forms for obtaining Kuringai council permission for tree pruning and tree removal can be downloaded below.
 The owner of the property on which the tree resides, or an agent acting on behalf of the owner, will need to apply.